Skip to content

 Designer Steel

 Industrial Designers and Engineers are continually developing new composite metal alloy materials and better approaches to mechanical product design.
-The new material is Nitinol.
+The new material is Nitinol, which is the new designer steel.
 When choosing a material, the considerations are typically light weight, high strength with flexibility or toughness including chemical and mechanical and thermal stability and low cost to manufacture.
 The weight and cost factors may be out weighted by the product application and maintenance access costs.

 In mechanical design the toughest or strongest product applications turn to carbide or nickel steel and titanium as the toughest materials, considering costs of the raw material and manufacturing process to achieve the desired part geometry.
 The most extreme design and material integrity problems today exist under water and in deep space requiring extreme toughness and corrosion resistance.
 For example, a deep water fluid pump or robotic motorized rotating solar panel arm in deep outer space may be exposed to hourly direct sun and or subzero freezing temperatures and maintenance is not an option.